Lemon law claims are becoming more common across the United States as auto sales rise and vehicles grow more complex.

 If your case ends up going before a jury of your peers, number three can be the most important.
 In a perfect world, only the facts and the law should matter.
 But this is simply a reality of our judicial system – that’s just the way it is.

 Our goal, if in court, is to convince the jury to order a company to buy back your defective vehicle.
-If you come off as a rude, or a nasty person, jurors may view you as unreasonable.
+If you come off as rude, jurors may view you as unreasonable.
 Additionally, manufacturers know this dynamic all too well and will use it to their advantage in court.

 So, no matter how bad things get with the repairs, NEVER take out your frustrations on the staff.
 You’re only hurting your chances by losing your cool, regardless of how justified your anger may be.